manuelbieh/react-book/hooks/hooks-api.md

 const [state, setState] = useState(initialState);
 ```

-This Hooks returns a **value** as well as a **function** to us, which we can use to update the **value**.
-During the first rendering of a component that uses this hook, this value is equal to the `initialState` which you pass to the state.
+This Hook returns a **value** as well as a **function** to us, which we can use to update the **value**.
+During the first rendering of a component that uses this Hook, this value is equal to the `initialState` which you pass to the state.
 If the parameter that has been passed in is a function, it will use the return value of the function as its initial value.

-When the update function is called, React ensures that the function always has the same **identity** and does not create a new function whenever the hook is called.
+When the update function is called, React ensures that the function always has the same **identity** and does not create a new function whenever the Hook is called.
 This is important as it reduces the number of renders and also means that we do not need to pass any other **dependencies** \(as is the case in `useEffect()` or `useCallback()`\).

 `useState()` will return an **array** to us of which the first **value** always denotes the state and the second value is always a **function** which we use to update said **value**.
 Due to array destructuring, we are not limited in naming this value and function.
 However, conventions have developed that follow the pattern of `value / setValue`.
 For example, `user` and `setUser`.
 But of course you could also go for something along the lines of this: `changeUser` and `updateUserState`.

 The mechanism of actually updating the state is very similar to that of `this.setState()` which we already encountered in the chapter on Class components.
-The function can either receive a **new value** which is then replacing the current old value or we can pass an **updater function** to the the function.
+The function can either receive a **new value** which then replaces the current old value or we can pass an **updater function** to the the function.
 The updater function receives the previous value and uses the **return value** from the function as its new state.

 But be careful: in contrast to `this.setState()`, objects are **not merged** with their previous state but the old state is completely **replaced** by the new state.